Marrahs/Nasa_Asteroids_Dataset/README.md

 # Nasa_Asteroids_Dataset
 ## Objective
+This dataset is very interesting and big.
+It consist of all of information about the NEOs.
 Identified and analyzed potentially hazardous asteroids using NASA's Near-Earth Object database.
 Develop a risk assessment model to prioritize celestial objects based on size, velocity, and proximity to Earth.